chukwuma5/My-resume/README.md

    ## Built with
       -HTML(Hypertext Mark-up Language)
       -CSS(Cascading Styles Sheet)
-      Js(Java-script)
+      -JS(Java-script)

    ## My Challanges and lessons
   Learnt how to display elements with proper grid systems and making them responsive on mobile view, and also the nav-bar functioned by js was quite interseting with little          defects at the beginning due to wrong assignment of classes to the functions.

    ## Installations
    -For those Farmiliar with Git-hub you can clone the repo and pull to your local workplace to view.